great-jin/hexo-cdn/README.md

-## The repository for hexo source cdn.
+## The repository for hexo resource cdn.